apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

         ...
     }

-On the prototyping menu the fixture script service's "run fixture script" action can be called:
+On the prototyping menu the fixture script service's "run fixture script" action can be called (these screenshots taken from the [todoapp](https://github.com/isisaddons/isis-app-todoapp) (not ASF):

 <img src="images/fixture-scenarios-run.png" width="800"></img>